LAST MODIFIED: July 7, 2023

 Personal Information and Sensitive Personal Information Sharing and Sales Opt-Out and Opt-In Rights

-We do not sell or share any Personal Information or Sensitive Personal Information.
+We do not sell or share any Personal Information or Sensitive Personal Information as defined under the CCPA.

 Right to Limit Sensitive Personal Information Use